 Visual Studio follows the established Microsoft Support Lifecycle policy of a minimum of 5 years Mainstream Support and a minimum of 5 years Extended Support.
 Details are described here.
 Online services that are offered as part of the Visual Studio suite of products will follow the established Online Services policy found here.

-For Visual Studio 2013 or for later versions, the external components are governed by a different lifecycle policy.
 Visual Studio includes a collection of compilers, languages, runtimes, environments, and other resources that enable development for many Microsoft platforms.
 As a convenience to our Visual Studio customers, Visual Studio may install certain Microsoft SDKs and other Microsoft components that target and support those Microsoft platforms.
 These components may be licensed and supported under their own terms and policies.
-The Microsoft platform components in the list posted on the Visual Studio website that may be included with Visual Studio 2013, depending on the specific edition of the Visual Studio 2013 software, are subject to their own support policies and timeframes.
+See the list of components that are considered to be external to Visual Studio and their related lifecycle policies on the Visual Studio Servicing website.

 Microsoft is committed to support existing Visual Basic 6.0 applications running on Windows Vista, Windows Server 2008 including R2, Windows 7, Windows Server 2012, Windows Server 2012 R2, Windows 8.x, and Windows 10.
 As detailed here, the core Visual Basic 6.0 runtime will be supported for the full lifetime of Windows operating system with which it shipped for serious regressions and critical security issues.